Colorado State Capitol building in Denver aerial view

 Road Trip from Santa Fe to Denver

-Whether you prefer the stunning scenic outdoors or cultural and historical attractions, this managable road trip from Santa Fe to Denver packs a punch when it comes to unforgettable sights and will take you on an amazingly scenic adventure perfect for a long weekend.
+Whether you prefer the stunning scenic outdoors or cultural and historical attractions, this manageable road trip from Santa Fe to Denver packs a punch when it comes to unforgettable sights and will take you on an amazingly scenic adventure perfect for a long weekend.

 You can expect a relaxed drive through the picturesque and vibrant central US, whichever route you choose.
 We have highlighted two fantastic routes and charming places to see en route to get you started with planning.